CMU-TBD/HumANav-Release/USAGE.md

 # The command to start the joystick executable (2)
 PYTHONPATH='.' python3 joystick/test_example_joystick.py

-# now the two executables will complete the connection handshake and run synchronously
+# now the two executables will complete the connection handshake and run side-by-side
 ```
+Note that the first time `SocNavBench` is run on a specific map it will generate a `traversible` (bitmap of non-obstructed areas in the map) that will be used for the simulation's environment.
+This traversible is then serialized under `SocNavBenchmark/sd3dis/stanford_building_parser_dataset/traversibles/` so it does not get regenerated upon repeated runs on the same map.

-## More about the `Joystick`
+## More about the `Joystick` API
-The main program relies on (and will block on) an inter-process communication channel such as the socket connection between the it and the external "Joystick process".
+In order to communicate arbitrarily with the robot in the simulator we provide this interface (see both `example_joystick.py` and `joystick_client.cpp` ) The main program relies on (and will block on) an inter-process communication channel such as the socket connection between the it and the external "Joystick process".
 This process will be the "brain" of the robot that plans a route and sends commands based off the information it is given.

 The joystick can:
 - `sense()` by requesting a json-serialized `sim_state` which holds all the information about that state.